Sec-ant/BDSupReader/README.md

+This is a toy project.
+Not even working correctly.
+Archived.

 # BDSupReader
 Original File | Images (converted to APNG) | Screen Images (converted to APNG) :-----------: | :------------------------: | :-------------------------------: